 The State Department’s website has a handy questionnaire to help users figure out which forms they need.

 If your last passport had limited validity (less than a decade for adults) or if you are correcting a passport error, there’s another form for that, DS-5504.
 This is also the form for changing your name within a year of having your passport issued.
 If your name changed due to marriage after more than a year since your passport was issued, use form DS-82 and submit proof of identification showing your married name.
-Special forms are also necessary for reporting a lost or stolen passport or one that never successfully arrived to your address by mail.
+Special forms are also necessary for reporting a lost or stolen passport or one that never successfully arrived at your address by mail.

 What else do I need to submit?